kenichi884/M5StackToio/README.md

 M5.Log.printf("- Shake detection: %d\n",  motion.shake);
 ```

-### <a id="ToioCore-onMotion-method">x `onMotion()` method (Set motion sensor callback)</a>
+### <a id="ToioCore-onMotion-method">x `onMotion()`  method (Set motion, magnetic, posture angle callbacks)</a>

-toio Core Sets the cube motion event callback.
+Sets the callback for the toio core cube's motion sensor, magnetic sensor and posture angle detect event callback.
 If there is a change in motion, call the callback function specified as an argument.
 A structure representing the motion is passed to the callback function.

+You can also set the magnetic sensor event callback in the second argument and the attitude angle event callback in the third argument.
+A structure representing information from the magnetic sensor and attitude angle information is passed to each callback function.
+Notifications of magnetic sensor information and attitude angle information are disabled by default.
+To obtain magnetic sensor information, call the [setMagneticSensorSettings() method](#ToioCore-setMagneticSensorSettings-method), and to obtain posture angle information, call the[setPostureAngleDetectionSettings() method](#ToioCore-setPostureAngleDetectionSettings-method) to activate the notification function. must be turned on.

 #### prototype declaration

 ```c++

 struct ToioCoreMotionData {
   bool flat;
   bool clash;